We Research the Best Pour Over Kettles for Making Coffee

 - They look great visually

-- You can closely control the temperature of the water
+- You can get the perfect temperature control and find the desired temperature

 - Some come with a built in timer